 Chat with the words of others

-By selecting one by one "public" words, the talker will compose a textual patchwork where the notion of authorship has been dissolved.
+By selecting one by one of the "public" words, the speaker will create a textual patchwork the concept of author is questioned because of its complete dissolution.

 Dialogue extracted from a Plagiairc chat.

 Sentences written by disparate authors reinterpreted by a new author.